 The evidence has only emerged in recent years, but it seems the term “sow your wild oats” has roots in health science.
-Oatmeal nutrition is a complex topic with a surprising amount of research to back up some ancient uses.
+Today the hot question is whether oats and testosterone are linked.

 Oats, (including oat bran and oat straw), may be among the most potent and least expensive edible libido enhancers.
 True a bowl of oatmeal may not sound sexy but once you examine the evidence, you may be starting a whole new breakfast routine.

 The scientific world is not 100% sure just how oats may impact testosterone.
 However, it appears, based on an unpublished study in 2012, that eating oats may increase testosterone production.

 According to the research, it appears that compounds found in oats called avenacosides interfere with sex hormone-binding globulin, thereby allowing the body to produce more testosterone.
 It’s clearly an area that deserves more study but the potential implications may be enough to get you eating more oats.

 Research conducted in 2016 to study the avenacosides and other phytonutrients in oats did not examine whether the avenacosides in oats raise testosterone levels but did find that the phytonutrients in oats may have potent antioxidant and anti-inflammatory effects both of which potentially could improve sexual health.

 Of course, it may take a long time to get a conclusive answer on how and how much oats we need for these benefits to sexual health because commercially produced oats and oatmeal vary in processing.
 So at this time, it is still unknown exactly how much the average bowl of oatmeal will boost this important sex hormone, (or if it affects women differently than men), since oatmeal nutrition varies from brand to brand.